History of swimming: Swimming innovation

 Another modification was developed for breaststroke.
 In breaststroke, breaking the water surface increases the friction, reducing the speed of the swimmer.
 Therefore, swimming underwater increases the speed.
 This led to a controversy at the 1956 Summer Olympics in Melbourne, and six swimmers were disqualified as they repeatedly swam long distances underwater between surfacing to breathe.
 The rule was changed to require breaststroke to be swum at the surface starting with the first surfacing after the start and after each turn.
 However, one Japanese swimmer, Masaru Furukawa, circumvented the rule by not surfacing at all after the start, but swimming as much of the lane underwater as possible before breaking the surface.
 He swam all but 5 meters underwater for the first three 50 meter laps, and also swam half of the last lap underwater, winning the gold medal.
 The adoption of this technique led to many swimmers suffering from oxygen starvation or even some swimmers passing out during the race due to a lack of air, and a new breaststroke rule was introduced by FINA, additionally limiting the distance that can be swum underwater after the start and every turn, and requiring the head to break the surface every cycle.
 The 1956 Games in Melbourne also saw the introduction of the flip turn, a sort of tumble turn to faster change directions at the end of the lane.

+In 1970, the first International Symposium on Biomechanics and Medicine in Swimming took place.

 In 1972, another famous swimmer, Mark Spitz, was at the height of his career.
 During the 1972 Summer Olympics in Munich, Germany, he won seven gold medals.
 Shortly thereafter in 1973, the first swimming world championship was held in Belgrade, Yugoslavia by the FINA.